aws-samples/mlops-e2e/README.md

 ## Usage

 **Important**: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
+Please follow the **Cleanup** Section to clean up resources after your usage.
 No warranty is implied in this example.

-**Important**: this application uses [SageMaker Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html) for showcasing how we can run inference.
-Serverless Inference is in PREVIEW release for Amazon SageMaker and is subject to change.
-We do not recommend using this feature in production environments.
-Serverless Inference is currenlty available in Preview in the following Regions: US East (N. Virginia) us-east-1, US East (Ohio) us-east-2, US West (Oregon) us-west-2, Europe (Ireland) eu-west-1, Asia Pacific (Tokyo) ap-northeast-1 and Asia Pacific (Sydney) ap-southeast-2.

 ### Bootstrap
 Run the command below to provision all the required infrastructure.